How to Audit AI-Generated Reports for Accuracy?

 What is an AI audit trail in analytics?
 An AI audit trail is a complete, reproducible log of every query an AI system executed, the data sources it accessed, and the result it returned — so any output can be traced back to its source and reproduced on demand.

 How do I know if an AI-generated report is accurate?
-Check four things: whether the system can show you the query that produced the output; whether the same question returns a consistent answer; whether the result comes from governed structured data rather than model inference; and whether a full query log exists.
+Check these things: whether the system can show you the query that produced the output; whether the same question returns a consistent answer; and whether a full query log exists.

 What does auditable AI mean?
 Auditable AI refers to systems where every output can be traced, reproduced, and verified — not through manual oversight layers, but through architecture that makes traceability the default rather than an added feature.